-- Avoid isolation and loneliness by maintaining social activities and contacts as much as possible. - Bring in help or arrange for regular respite (including adult day programs, professional homecare services, other family members or friends, volunteer caregivers) so you can continue to take part in some of your usual activities. - Take care of your own health. - Learn about the disease. - Join a caregiver support group to connect with others living with the day-to-day issues of Alzheimer's disease and facing practical challenges, grief and loss. - Watch for signs of stress and how it can affect your health and ability to provide care. - Be aware that you may already be grieving the gradual losses caused by the disease.
+- Avoid isolation and loneliness by maintaining social activities and contacts as much as possible. - Bring in help or arrange for regular respite (including adult day programs, professional home-care services, other family members or friends, volunteer caregivers) so you can continue to take part in some of your usual activities. - Take care of your own health. - Learn about Alzheimer's disease. - Join a caregiver support group to connect with others living with the day-to-day issues of Alzheimer's disease and facing practical challenges, grief and loss. - Watch for signs of stress and how it can affect your health and ability to provide care. - Be aware that you may already be grieving gradual losses.